Discrete Triebel-Lizorkin spaces and expansive matrices: Introduction

 The organization of the paper is as follows: \Cref{sec:TL} provides basic notation and properties for discrete Triebel-Lizorkin spaces that will be used throughout the paper.
 In \Cref{sec:sufficient}, we provide a proof of \Cref{thm:sufficient_intro}.
 The proof of \Cref{thm:necessary_intro} is given in \Cref{sec:necessary} and split into various subresults.
+Finally, \Cref{sec:spectral} provides a characterization of expansive matrices $A$ for which $\TLA$ coincides with the isotropic spaces $\TLnaked_{p,q}^\alpha (2 \cdot I_d)$.